sdutrapereira/playfair/Introduction/Introduction.md

 (india_table)=
 ![Whitworth's table showing similar data 1693-1773 (1776)](../img/india_table_intro.png)

 In order to understand the national economy and make effective policy English bureaucrats started analysing trade data in the 18th century.
-As we can see in [Figure 1b](../img/india_table_intro.png) from Whitworth's *State of the trade of Great Britain*[^whitworth_citation] tables were the common way to present quantitative data.
+As we can see in [](#india_table) from Whitworth's *State of the trade of Great Britain*[^whitworth_citation] tables were the common way to present quantitative data.
 In his Commercial and Political Atlas [^cpa_citation] Playfair tries to make the visualisation and analysis of this kind of information more visual and impactful.
 Although based on a similar dataset [Figure 1a](../img/india_table_intro.png) is more effentive in conveying information.

-[^whitworth_citation]: See [@friendly_history_2021]
+[^whitworth_citation]: See [@friendly_history_2021], For a full view of the table click [hier](../img/india_table_intro.png)
 [^cpa_citation]: See [@friendly_history_2021]

-See [](#india_graph) for the fruit, and [](#india_table) to reference both subfigures.
 :::

 Nevertheless, it went largely unnoticed and had little to no impact on how quantitative information was represented in thew 19th century.
 It would take more than 150 years for data visualisation to become part of the informational landscape in books, newspapers, and the media more broadly.